berry-cs/sinbad/tutorials/python/forex/forex.md

 Be aware that while we are using `float` values to represent financial data (exchange rates) for the purpose of these exercises, in general, floating point numbers **do not** maintain enough precision to prevent accumulation of rounding errors.
 For instance, `round(2.675, 2)` in Python produces `2.67` while `round(2.875, 2)` produces `2.88`.
 The Python tutorial discusses [this more here](https://docs.python.org/3.6/tutorial/floatingpoint.html).

+## Part 2 - Conversion Rates

+### Required Python Concepts

+* Arithmetic operations

+### Task

+Write a Python script that displays the following conversion rates:

+* Euros to dollars (fetch the `USD` data)
+* Euros to British pounds (`GBP`)
+* Dollars to euros
+* Dollars to pounds

+## Part 3 - Currencies: Stronger and weaker

+While the strength or weakness of one currency against another depends on several factors, a simple metric that can be used is the exchange rate.
+For example, if 1 EUR can be exchanged for less than 1 unit of another currency, we'll say that it is weaker; on the other hand, if 1 EUR is exchanged for more than one unit of another currency, we'll say that it is stronger.

+### Required Python Concepts

+* Conditional statements (`if`)

+### TASK

+* Define a variable storing a target currency:

+       target = "USD"

+* Write a Python script that fetches the exchange rate for the target currency and prints out whether the Euro is stronger than it or not.
+You should be able to change the value of the `target` variable to something else, e.g.

+       target = "JPY"

+  and the rest of the program should still work correctly.